Anna Faris Embarrassed By ‘Scary Movie’ Past, Why She And Chris Pratt Went Off Script Filming ‘Mom’

 “Jane in Smiley Face, my character in Just Friends, my character Ally in What’s Your Number?
 Those projects, I was given a lot of creative freedom.”

 It shouldn’t come as a surprise when Unqualified viewers hear Anna Faris poking fun at her past roles.
-In particular, it’s the Scary Movies that Faris is most embarrassed about, and she says that her role as Cindy in the popular comedy franchise even prevented her thing on to other, more serious, roles.
+In particular, it’s the Scary Movies that Faris is most embarrassed about, and she says that her role as Cindy in the popular comedy franchise even prevented her from getting other more serious roles.

 “I couldn’t get an audition for anything dramatic for a long time.
 I was sort of known as this comedy spoof person.”

-Even though CBS’s Mom is a comedy sitcom, it has managed to give Anna Faris some of her most dramatic scenes ever.
+Even though CBS’ Mom is a comedy sitcom, it has managed to give Anna Faris some of her most dramatic scenes ever.
 In the hit CBS series, Faris plays a recovering addict doing her best to earn a law degree.

-Miss this dork face.From Scary Movie 3 to House Bunny- My favorite comedian- Anna Faris ???? pic.twitter.com/ofLtG70vkG
+Miss this dork face.From Scary Movie 3 to House Bunny- My favorite comedian- Anna Faris???? pic.twitter.com/ofLtG70vkG

 — Tina Magz (@maggielicious7) September 26, 2016